SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">Short-term scheduler.

-    - In Unix, the process control block PCB[] of a process consists of proc[] and .u, where the attributes in .u are those needed when the process is running, and the attributes in proc[] are those needed all the time.
+    - In UNIX, the process control block PCB[] of a process consists of proc[] and .u, where the attributes in .u are those needed when the process is running, and the attributes in proc[] are those needed all the time.
 Please indicate which one should be in .u : file[], task priority, pid, signal disposition, and task state.
 You must provide explanation to receive any credits.
 (10pts) [ask]

         - <span style="color:red">file[]: what files are "being" opened.
         - <span style="color:red">signal disposition: how to deal with signals.

 5. Consider message passing and shared memory for inerprocess communication.
 Is "Pipe" considered one for message passing or shared memory ?
 Is "Pipe" direct or indirect communication ?
-Is it "synchronous" or "asynchronous"? for a reader or a writer of the communication in Unix.
+Is it "synchronous" or "asynchronous"? for a reader or a writer of the communication in UNIX.
 You must provide explanation to receive any credits.
 (12pts)

     - <span style="color:red">Message passing.
 Since it's communication between processes without sharing the same address space.
     - <span style="color:red">Indirect communication. [ask]